-Mobile apps have emerged as sizzling-hot retail and marketing tools.
-As apps for smartphones and tablets approach ubiquity – App Annie predicts that by 2021, the app economy worldwide will hit a stunning $6.3 trillion – apps are increasingly advantageous for small local businesses.
-Bars, restaurants, flower shops, hairdressers, medical professionals, and community-based goods and services of all types are using apps to improve the customer experience.
+Mobile apps have gained traction as retail and marketing tools.
+As apps for smartphones and tablets proliferate – App Annie predicts the consumer spend in app marketplaces will reach $156.5 billion in 2022 – apps are increasingly appealing to small local businesses.

 What is your goal?

-A dedicated mobile app serves multiple purposes in assisting current and future customers.
+A dedicated mobile app can assist current and future customers in many ways.
 It can introduce newcomers to your business and better serve existing customers in promoting new products and services, special offers, loyalty programs, and other perks for in-store or remote commerce.

 Who are your customers?